gfrison/rewards/README.md

 Dependencies and build management is delegated to Gradle

-If you want to run it simply type: `gradle exec`
+If you want to run it simply type: `gradle run`.
+Other tasks:

 * compile java -- `gradle compileJava`